conjure-cp/conjure/docs/bits/keyword/letting_domain.md

 # letting domain

 This is how you define a domain (an abstract collection of objects with the same type).
-Domain attributes add further specialise the domain.
+Domain attributes further specialise the domain.
-For more information about domains and using them in effectively in Esscence programs see [here]( https://modref.github.io/papers/ModRef2021_ReformulatingEssenceRobustness.pdf).
+For more information about domains and using them in effectively in Essence programs see [here]( https://modref.github.io/papers/ModRef2021_ReformulatingEssenceRobustness.pdf).

 This is used like :